Last updated on May 23rd, 2023 at 03:28 pm

 In a printing context, softcover books or softback books are books with soft covers and bindings.
 However, the book industry uses the terms “trade paperback” or “mass-market paperback book.”
 A softcover will always be known as a paperback within industry circles.

-From a manufacturing perspective, softcover and paperback books are also known as Perfect Bound Books.
+From a manufacturing perspective, softcover and paperback books are also known as Perfect Bound Book Printing.
 When ordering from a print shop like, Printivity.com, customers have the choice between standard EVA glue or upgrade to PUR glue binding.

 Trade paperbacks are books sold in a bookstore, whereas mass-market paperbacks are sold on a rack in various locations, such as grocery stores, drug stores, or bookstores.
 A trade paperback is typically larger and made with higher quality paper.